-The CMC Gastrointestinal, Hepatology and Nutrition course builds on the foundation in gross anatomy, pathology and imaging acquired in the year 1 Fundamentals of Biomedical Science sequence and the CMC Neuroscience and Behavior course.
-This course provides continued opportunity to integrate anatomy and pathology with clinical problems and as such complements the teaching in the Physicianship Skills courses of year 1 and year 2.
+The CMC Endocrine and Reproductive Systems Course builds on the foundation in gross anatomy, pathology and imaging acquired in the year 1 Fundamentals of Biomedical Science sequence and the CMC Neuroscience and Behavior course.
+The course provides continued opportunities to integrate anatomy and pathology with clinical vignettes and as such complements the teaching in all the Physicianship Skills courses.